 Students receiving an Arts and Sciences baccalaureate degree will be designated cum laude if they achieve a cumulative grade point average of 3.50 to 3.69; magna cum laude if they achieve 3.70 to 3.90; and summa cum laude if they achieve 3.91 to 4.00.
-Students receiving the Doctor of Optometry, Doctor of Physical Therapy, or Masters of Science in Physical Therapy, Master of Occupational Therapy, or Master of Science in Physician Assistant Studies degrees will be designated with distinction if they achieve a cumulative grade point average of 3.50 or above.
+Students receiving the Doctor of Optometry, Doctor of Physical Therapy, Master of Occupational Therapy, or Master of Science in Physician Assistant Studies degrees will be designated with distinction if they achieve a cumulative grade point average of 3.50 or above.